 DOT will also check to see if the applicant has any outstanding warrants, liens or unpaid taxes.
 If applicable, DOT will also check to see if a business is registered with the New York Secretary of State and licensed to do business within the State of New York.

-After all necessary approvals are received, DOT must hold a public hearing on the terms and conditions of a proposed revocable consent as required by law.
 A notice of the hearing is published by DOT, at the expense of the petitioner.
 Notice will be posted in one daily newspaper and one local area newspaper.
-The combined cost of these advertisements will vary, but is usually under $250.
+The combined cost of these advertisements varies may be as high as $1200.

-If no issues arise at the hearing or during the subsequent 10-day comment period, DOT will prepare a revocable consent agreement and send it to the applicant for their signature.
-The signed and sealed agreement (original and copies) along with all required back-up documentation, should be returned by the applicant within two weeks.
+If no issues arise at the hearing or during the subsequent 10-day comment period, DOT will prepare a revocable consent agreement and send it to the petitioner for their signature.
+The signed and sealed agreement (original and copies) along with all required documentation, should be returned by the petitioner within two weeks.
 The agreement will then be executed by DOT, sent to the Mayor for approval and registered with the New York City Comptroller.

 Paying for a Revocable Consent Online